 My first official graphic design job after college was for a big corporate company, their brand guidelines were so strict and so boring.
 Basically it allowed for no creativity, I felt like so many of my talents weren’t being used.
 I decided I didn’t want to be a graphic designer forever, I wanted to be that person at the top making the decisions about what we’re doing and how we’re doing it.
 I even considered going back to school for an MBA to gain the business experience I knew I needed- but that only meant more student loans and I definitely didn’t need more of that.
 So what’s better than classroom education?
 Real life experience education.

 I then moved on to work for a family owned women’s accessories brand, which came with the typical small business struggles but it offered something the big companies don’t.
 The experience, knowledge and exposure I received about the ins and outs of running a business made it one of the best decisions I could have made.
-I took what started as a graphic design job into art directing a team, elevating the entire look and feel of the brand, developing new products, choosing fabrics for future collections and designing custom patterns.
+I took what started as a graphic design job and turned it into art directing a team, elevating the entire look and feel of the brand, developing new products, choosing fabrics for future collections and designing custom patterns.
 Eventually I traveled with the owner to China where the products are manufactured to work directly with the suppliers and source new fabrics at the crazy (and I mean crazy) fabric markets.
 I learned what to do when running a business, and what NOT to do.
 I got to see all the behind the scenes happenings you would never experience at a large company.

 A DECISION FOR BIG CHANGE